jurekokalj/ftlm_hub_cond/README.md

 J. Kokalj and R. McKenzie, Phys.
 Rev. Lett.
 110, 206402 (2013).

-The method is still under development/improvements and needs to be further optimzed and cleaned.
+The method is still under development/improvements and needs to be further optimized and cleaned.
 See also the included notes.txt.